JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Make the emoji selector work for the create post wizard

 ### User and trend suggestion in the edit post view
-- Add user and trend suggesting in the edit post text area
+- Add user and trend suggestions in the edit post text area
 - Make the text blue when you are editing it

 ### Bug alert